emprcl/signls/README.md

   - Random (toss or dice)
   - Accumulation (trigger after x)
   - Opposite direction
-  - Teleport !!Does not trigger not, jump and triggers target right away
   - Zone for chord
   - Cell for cellular automata rules ? (meh unsure maybe a separate project)
  - add midi cc (note behavior?)